 Beyond the big websites such as Expedia and Travelocity, there are more tools than ever to research flights.
 Whatever site you use, check at least one other to compare and make sure you are paying a fair price. if you have narrowed it down to a specific flight, check it on the airline’s own website as well.

-- Google Flights and the OnTheFly app (owned by Google) are meta-search tools that help you find the cheapest flights with exact dates, flexible dates, or with a calendar option.
-You can see a graph of the cheapest dates to fly within a given period, and potentially save hundreds by adjusting you dates by a day or two.
+- Google Flights can help you find the cheapest flights with exact dates, flexible dates, or with a calendar option.
+You can the cheapest dates to fly within a given period, and potentially save hundreds by adjusting you dates by a day or two.
 Once you select your flight, use the booking info provided to contact the airline direct, or travel agent, or another booking service to purchase tickets.
 I use these when first starting to plan a vacation just to see what options are out there.
 The Explore destinations map is also fun to use if you are flexible with your destination.

-- Follow someone who monitors flight deals from your area – Ydeals.com If you find someone that is monitoring flights deals from your location, you can really find some amazing deals.
+- Follow someone who monitors flight deals from your area – If you find someone that is monitoring flights deals from your location, you can really find some amazing deals.
 For me in Canada that’s Chris Myden at Ydeals.com.
 You just go to ‘Y’ deals for your city, and signup to be notified by email whenever there’s a really hot deal.
 For these type of deals you need to act fast or they will be gone.
-We got flights Calgary to Hong Kong return for $770 return including taxes and fees.
+We got flights Calgary to Tokyo return for less than $500 return including taxes and fees.
 I don’t have info on sites like this outside of Canada but they’re probably out there for you too.

 - Hopper can help you save money by predicting when to fly and when to buy your ticket.
 The Hopper Flight Explorer lets you discover flight deals with flexible dates and destinations.
 For example, try New York City to Europe or San Francisco to Anywhere.
 You can also set up deal notifications to be alerted to great deals as they happen.
-Hopper also creates reports that shows you when the best prices are available, recommends the best day of the week to purchase your ticket and the best day to fly.
-Hopper also has the Flight Tonight app for spontaneous travelers, that helps impulse travelers find last minute deals from their city.

 - Follow you favorites If you frequently travel on a specific airline, follow them on Facebook or Twitter to be the first to hear about deals.

 - Check the discount airlines Sometimes we take a long haul flight on a major airline to a hub like London or Paris, then use a discount regional airline to get to our final destination.
 They can also be good for short hops within a region.
-You can get great deals on these airlines such as Ryanair and Easyjet in Europe, but be sure to compare both flight costs and added fees.
+You can get these great deals on airlines such as Ryanair and Easyjet in Europe, but be sure to compare both flight costs and added fees.
 These fees can be significant or even ridiculous.
-Check their carry-on baggage dimensions to be sure yours qualifies.
+Carefully check their carry-on baggage dimensions to be sure yours qualifies.
 You can save a lot of money on these airlines, but don’t expect the level of service as the major airlines.
 Also note that these airlines often fly to smaller airports that are some distance from the major city you may be trying to reach.
 Great deals are possible, but do your research.